IT’S NOT FUNNY

 How To Talk With Kids About Online Meanness and Cyberbullying

-With many schools starting the year online, kids of all ages are spending more time than ever on their devices.
-While this shift is designed to help slow the spread of the coronavirus, it’s also fueling the rise of another worry for parents: cyberbullying.
+Kids of all ages are spending more time than ever on their devices.
+This has led to the rise of a key concern for parents: cyberbullying.
 Bullying is nothing new, of course, but it takes a variety of different forms online that parents may not be used to or even aware of, and studies show that it can have long-lasting and wide-ranging impacts.
 With that in mind, Children and Screens: Institute of Digital Media and Child Development has brought together an interdisciplinary group of leading educators, researchers, and clinicians to help parents understand the world of cyberbullying with tips on how to prevent and stop it before it becomes worse.

 Cyberbullying is a relatively new phenomenon in the scheme of things, and parents who didn’t grow up with it may underestimate the effects it can have on children, including anxiety, depression, suicidal ideation, poor academic performance, and impaired physical health.
 Clemson University Psychology Professor Robin M. Kowalski, PhD recommends that all parents become active participants in helping their children navigate the internet from an early age.
 “Communicate with your children and teens about appropriate online etiquette,” she says, “and offer them possible responses to cyberbullying victimization, like not responding, blocking the sender, or telling a parent or teacher.”
 Kowalski suggests that parents should set clear guidelines and consequences at home for the use of the internet and text messaging.